MtnDont/TwitchBot3DS/README.md

 Run a Twitch Bot straight from your 3DS

 ## Important
-Create a file named oauth.config with your oauth inside and place it in the same directory as the .3dsx
+You will be required to login using your Twitch oauth code which you can find [here](https://twitchapps.com/tmi/).
+After you type it in once, a file called oauth.config will be created in the directory containing your .3dsx.
+To avoid typing it in on the 3DS, you can type out your oauth onto the config file and place it in the same directory.

 ## Commands
 * !hello